Careers in Criminal Justice

 *High school refers to a high school diploma or GED.

-2. Salary for Accountants and Auditors (Bureau of Labor Statistics)
+2. Salary for Accountants and Auditors (salary data for forensic accountant not available)

-3. Salary for Anthropologists and Archeologists (Bureau of Labor Statistics)
+3. Salary for Anthropologists and Archeologists (salary data for forensic anthropologist not available)

 Criminal Justice Career Interviews